Easy Blueberry Bundt Cake

 - Pair with coffee or tea for a simple afternoon treat.

-Freeze: Wrap individual slices and store for up to 3 months.
-Thaw at room temperature before serving.
+- Freeze: Wrap whole or sliced portions tightly in plastic wrap and then foil.
+Freeze for up to 3 months.
+Thaw overnight in the refrigerator or at room temperature before serving.

 Easy Blueberry Bundt Cake